wuhuanxing/pact_demo/README.md

 ## My Question

 1. how to change the location of pact file, I've tried modify the 'pactDirectory' in build.gradle but not works.
-2. why my provider test not work( can't my test )?
+2. why my provider test not work( can't find the test )?